June 5, 2024

 March 24, 2018

 I organized a conversation between artists Casey Reas and Jeffrey Alan Scudder at bitforms gallery.
-The artists will explore the intersecting histories of drawing, animation and coding systems.
-In addition to highlighting notable crossovers from computation, cinema, painting, and music, they'll be demonstrating a few of their own works from recent years, with ample time for discussion and questions from the audience.
+They explored the intersecting histories of drawing, animation and coding systems.
+In addition to highlighting notable crossovers from computation, cinema, painting, and music, they demonstrated their own artistic software tools from recent years.

-This presentation is a part of Make Pictures, a collaborative pop-up exhibition that I facilitated between bitforms gallery and GIPHY Arts.
-Make Pictures features four web-based drawing and animation tools commissioned by GIPHY Arts: Sketch Machine by Casey Reas, Extinctr by Harm van den Dorpel, Eyemall by Withering Systems, and Boopy by Andrew Benson.
+This conversation is a part of Make Pictures, an exhibition by GIPHY Arts at bitforms gallery.
+Make Pictures featured four web-based drawing and animation tools commissioned by GIPHY Arts: Sketch Machine by Casey Reas, Extinctr by Harm van den Dorpel, Eyemall by Withering Systems, and Boopy by Andrew Benson.

 February 18, 2018

-I organized a performance at bitforms gallery on February 18 featuring four artists who I greatly admire: Maria Chavez, Akiko Hatakeyama, Caroline Park, and Asha Tamirisa.
+I organized an evening of performances at bitforms gallery featuring Maria Chavez, Akiko Hatakeyama, Caroline Park, and Asha Tamirisa.
 Their sound-based practices span electroacoustic improvisation, audiovisual composition, and the construction of experimental controllers and software for performance.

 November 30, 2017

-I interviewed Ryan Kuo, one of my favorite artists working today.
+I interviewed Ryan Kuo for Rhizome.
 We spoke about filing files, diagramming family dynamics in the Mac interface, and publishing content in a medium that can only frame it incorrectly.

 June 5, 2017